rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 ### Apple Macintosh Portable Video Adapter (Cancelled)

 ### Computer Care VideoMacPac
+The VideoMacPac was a video card that went in the PDS slot and allowed a second screen, unlike the regular video output on the Portable that mirrored the internal display.

+It appears to be heavily based off the Lapis DisplayServer based on the code.

+Also see the clone of this card, [VideoMacPacHack](https://github.com/apmcpherson/VideoMacPacHack/).

 ### Generation Systems Portable Publisher
 Generation Systems/Generation X Technologies